6th Grade Reading Assignment

 - List of main characters (both major and minor characters)

-- After reading the book, complete any TWO of the following creative writing activities in your doc/slides:
+- 2-3 sentence summary of the plot Part 3: Creative Writing Activities After reading the book, complete any THREE of the following creative writing activities in your doc/slides:

 - Poetry Writing: Write two poems (any two types) that capture the main themes, conflicts, and perspectives of key characters in the novel.